SKIP TO COURSE REQUIREMENTS

 STUDENT TEACHING ( 6 credits)

 Student teaching is a requirement for licensure seekers only.
-Student teaching will include 12 full-time weeks in an EL classroom.
+Student teaching will include 12 full-time weeks in an ESL classroom.
 Teaching Candidates must notify the Field Experience Director two semesters prior to doing their student teaching.
 They must also submit a draft student teaching application to their advisors by September 1st for spring placements, and February 1st for fall placements.
 Board-approved assessment portfolio (edTPA) will be completed concurrently with student teaching.

 Supervised student teaching with students in an urban school required for the candidate's licensure area.
 This course for graduate students seeking initial licensure includes 12 full-time weeks or equivalent required for Minnesota teacher licensure, and required periodic seminars with other student teachers. ** Note: this is a variable credit course with credit range of 2 - 8, but all initial licensure candidates register for 8 credits.
 Individualized student teaching placements for reduced credit are arranged for currently licensed teachers seeking to expand or add licensure through the post-baccalaureate process.